CodeMaster7000/Export-WhatsApp-Chat-to-Excel/README.md

-# Export WhatsApp Chat to Excel
+# Export WhatsApp Chats to Excel

 ## About

-A handy Python program to backup a WhatsApp chat to an Excel document.
+A handy Python program to backup WhatsApp chat(s) to an Excel document.

 ## Prerequisites